 I vividly remember the first time I flew into São Paulo, Brazil — the ninth largest city in the world.
-São Paulo has a population of almost 12 million residents living within 1,500 square kilometres (about twice the density of Shanghai).
+São Paulo has a population of almost 12 million residents living within a 1,500 square kilometres (about twice the density of Shanghai).

 Below, countless cars, buses, and trains scurry about, hauling passengers to destinations in every direction.
 Soon my plane will land and I, too, will become one of those little busybodies down there.
 Another airline passenger will peer out of their window shortly and not even notice my taxi, as it is swallowed into the arteries of the road network below.
 From this perspective, I am destined to leave the arrival gate as nothing more than a tiny dot myself — an indecipherable speck caught up in the rhythm of the city.

 What is the most humanity you have seen one place at the same time?
 Over the centuries, many writers have invited us to engage in a timelessly fascinating thought experiment.

 Imagine climbing to the peak of the highest mountain in the world.
 The tallest mountain conceivable.
 From this lofty perch, you look down and see all the affairs and concerns of humankind.
 You have an unparalleled perspective from this great distance: you perceive all the ambitions, projects, and plights of humanity in one view.
 The thought experiment poses a question: if you could see the whole human world from a single view, would it make you think about your purposes and objectives any differently?
 “What kind of sight do you imagine that will be when the whole earth is laid open to our view?” asks Cicero.